qantasloyalty/jiradog/README.md

 >
 > Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.
 (Preston-Warner, 2013)

-> Build metadata MAY be denoted by appending a plus sign and a series of dot separated identifiers immediately following the patch or pre-release version.
+Build metadata MAY be denoted by appending a hyphen and a series of dot separated identifiers immediately following the patch or pre-release version.

 Build version follows [RFC-1912 section 2.2](https://tools.ietf.org/html/rfc1912#section-2.2):